emag-wildfly-swarm-sandbox/geekseek/README.md

-# continuous-enterprise-development-swarm
+# geekseek

+geekseek with WildFly Swarm.

-[Continuous Enterprise Development in Java](http://booksite.continuousdev.org/) notes using WildFly Swarm
+Originally it is from [Continuous Enterprise Development in Java](http://booksite.continuousdev.org/).